-By providing smart metres to households and businesses, power and utility companies were able to gain a better insight into how public utilities are exploited.
-The use of gas, water and electricity by consumers is sent back to the service provider enabling them to build a database to improve future operations.
+By providing smart metres to households and businesses, power and utility companies are able to gain a better insight into how public utilities are exploited.
+The use of gas, water, and electricity by consumers is sent back to the service provider enabling them to build a database to improve future operations.
 This data then allows them to build a more efficient and reliable production of utilities, among other factors such as:

 Gaining direct consumer feedback